Acenm5/GHEM/README.md

 ## MODDING WITH GHEM
 It is recommended to browse the Runeriot's ability cards to see the correct usage of current GHEM mechanics.
-- [ ] Create documentation akin to the official documentation at https://www.flamingfowlstudios.com/GloomhavenModding/docs-page.html
+- [ ] TO DO: Create documentation akin to the official documentation at https://www.flamingfowlstudios.com/GloomhavenModding/docs-page.html

 ## CONTRIBUTING TO GHEM
 GHEM was created using dnSpy 6.3.0 (https://github.com/dnSpy/dnSpy.git).
 Visit the tool's repository for instructions on getting started with it.